wisungyo/one-dashboard-backend/README.md

 ## About Laravel

-One Dashboard RESTful API to manage inventories.
+One Dashboard RESTful API to manage products.

 ## Requirements